oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 You **might** delete the traffic split (so requests to the stockmanager service were no longer being intercepted) or you might leave it in place, but remove the old version of the service.
 That way you would have all of the building blocks in place to easily start testing the next version of the service.

-During this entire time period the overall stockmanager service would still have been operating, servicing requests (even if a few of the requests had had problems.)
+During this entire time period the overall stockmanager service would still have been operating, servicing requests (even if a few of the requests had had problems).

 Remember, we've been doing this as a **manual** process to show you what's actually happening, in most cases where you have a CI/CD pipeline you'd use automation to manage the canary process, and it would perform the steps needed to completely switch to the new version automatically.